Blue Bolt Taiwan Bee Shrimp

 Feeding Young Taiwan Bee

 Feeding young blue bolt shrimp is important for their growth and development.
-However, it’s important to be careful when feeding them, as it’s very easy to pollute a softwater tank due to the lowerOpens in a new tab. levels of beneficial bacteria in the filtration.
+However, it’s important to be careful when feeding them, as it’s very easy to pollute a softwater tank due to the lower levels of beneficial bacteria in the filtration.

 One type of food that you can feed young shrimp is specialized bacteria or biofilm-based foods.
 These products are designed to promote the growth of beneficial bacteria and other microorganisms in the tank, which can provide a nutritious food source for your shrimp.

 Pollen is another food source that you can offer your young shrimp.
 It contains important vitamins and minerals that are beneficial for growth and development.
-Crushed goldfish flakes can also be fed to young shrimp, but be sure to use them sparingly to avoid overfeeding and polluting the tank.
+Crushed goldfish flakesOpens in a new tab. can also be fed to young shrimp, but be sure to use them sparingly to avoid overfeeding and polluting the tank.

-Young blue bolt shrimps also love to eatOpens in a new tab. blanched nettles.
+Young blue bolt shrimps also love to eat blanched nettles.
 Nettles are high in nutrients and are a great source of food for your shrimp, especially for young shrimp who are still developing.
 To prepare nettles for your shrimp, blanch them in boiling water for a few seconds to soften them, then rinse them under cold water to stop the cooking process.
 You can then feed them to your shrimp as a nutritious and delicious treat.
 Be sure to remove any uneaten nettles after a few hours to prevent them from decomposing and affecting the water quality.

 Young Bolt